kubeshop/botkube-docs/versioned_docs/version-1.6/installation/slack/socket-slack.md

 sidebar_position: 2
 ---

-The Socket-mode app works with the open source Botkube Agent and does not require an account or subscription.
+The Socket-mode app works with the open-source Botkube Agent and does not require an account or subscription.

 ## Prerequisites